oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

     - You can view the selected sensitive types for discovery (click **View Details**).
     - You can view the work request information (click **View Details**).
     - The pie chart shows percentages of sensitive categories and sensitive types.
     - The **Sensitive Columns** table lists the discovered sensitive columns.
 By default, the table is displayed in **Flat View** format.
-For each sensitive column, you can view its schema name, table name, column name, sensitive type, parent column, data type, estimated row count, and sample data (if you chose to retrieve sample data and if it exists).
+For each sensitive column, you can view its schema name, table name, column name, sensitive type, parent column, data type, estimated row count, sample data (if you chose to retrieve sample data and if it exists), and audit records.
 Review the sample data to get an idea of what it looks like.

     ![Sensitive Data Model Details page top](images/sensitive-data-model-details-page-1.png "Sensitive Data Model Details page top")
     ![Sensitive Data Model Details page bottom](images/sensitive-data-model-details-page-2.png "Sensitive Data Model Details page bottom")